NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Flower Magic.md

 Certain magics in the world flow easily through your sap.
-You can cast [[Oaken Resilience|Oaken Resilience]] and [[One with Plants|One with Plants]] as 2nd-rank arcane innate spells once per day each.
+You can cast [[Spells/Oaken Resilience|Oaken Resilience]] and [[Spells/One with Plants|One with Plants]] as 2nd-rank arcane innate spells once per day each.
 A tree shape spell you cast this way transforms you into a Large flowering plant like a rosebush or lilac bush instead of a tree.

-*Source: Pathfinder Lost Omens: Impossible Lands* *OGL*
+*Source: Pathfinder Lost Omens Impossible Lands*
+*OGL*